yasserfarouk/negmas/docs/scripts.rst

                                     competition.
                                     [default:negmas.apps.scml.DoNothingFactoryManager;
                                     negmas.apps.scml.GreedyFactoryManager]
---jcompetitors, --java-competitors  A semicolon (;) separated list of agent
+--jcompetitors /--java-competitors   A semicolon (;) separated list of agent
                                      types to use for the competition.
 --parallel / --serial               Run a parallel/serial tournament on a single machine
                                     [default: True]
 --distributed / --single-machine    Run a distributed tournament using dask [default: False]